FutureWorkshops/notifiable-rails/README.md

 # Notifiable Rails
 <b>Notifiable-Rails</b> is a Rails engine which handles push notifications.
 It is:

 - Stable
 - Production Tested
 - Performant
 - Actively Maintained

+### Features
+Features include:

+- A pluggable architecture in order to support new services
+- Message localisation

 ### Services
 Services supported by official plugins: